acopar/crow/docs/source/tutorial.rst

 Tutorial
 ========

-The application reads the provided csv file into data matrix *X*.
+The application reads the provided ``coo`` file into data matrix *X*.
 Then it the data into three non-negative latent factors, such that:

 .. math::